animatedmax/spring-data-geode/src/main/markdown/index.md

-To provide arguments for constructor parameters, the serializer reads fields with the named constructor parameter, explicitly identified by using Spring’s `@Value` annotation, from the supplied [`PdxReader`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/PdxReader.html), as shown in the following example:
+To provide arguments for constructor parameters, the serializer reads fields with the named constructor parameter, explicitly identified by using Spring's `@Value` annotation, from the supplied [`PdxReader`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/PdxReader.html), as shown in the following example: